 |TBD||E & E Towing||503-328-4482|

 |TBD||Sergeants Towing, Inc.||503-281-1948|

 Municipal Tows: Car towed in error: You may request a hearing using the instructions above under "Municipal Tows".

-Municipal Tows and PPI: if you believe that the tower has acted improperly (overcharge, rudeness, vehicle damage, etc.) please submit your complaint to our office through the online towing complaint form.
+Municipal Tows and PPI: if you believe that the tower has acted improperly (overcharge, rudeness, etc.) please submit your complaint to our office through the online towing complaint form.
 Please complete the complaint form completely and specifically.
 Details requested help with investigating your complaint.
 Please note: This office only has authority to investigate certain tows that occur within the City of Portland.